alyersin/alyersin/README.md

 <h3>Frontend Developer</h3>

 <p>
-I’m a passionate web developer who loves building fast and engaging web applications.
-I’m always working on improving my skills, learning new technologies, solving tricky problems, and taking on challenges that help me grow as a developer.
+I’m a passionate web developer who enjoys building fast and engaging web applications.
+I’m always working on improving my skills, learning new technologies, solving complex challenges, and taking on challenges that help me grow as a developer.
 </p>

 • 📍 I'm based in Constanța, Romania